routinator - RPKI relying party software

 Finally, the accept policy will cause Routinator to quietly accept any stale object as valid.

 In Routinator 0.8.0 and newer, reject is the default policy if the option is not provided.
-In all previous versions the default is warn.
+In version 0.7.0 the default for this option was warn.
+In all previous versions warn was hard-wired.

 This option defines how to deal with “unsafe VRPs.”
 If the address prefix of a VRP overlaps with any resources assigned to a CA that has been rejected because if failed to validate completely, the VRP is said to be unsafe since using it may lead to legitimate routes being flagged as RPKI invalid.